-B. System User Requirements:
+b) System User Requirements:

 - Contact the PHMSA Agreement Administrator directly to sign up for the system.
 PHMSA will provide the recipient's name and email address to the DOT Financial Management Office.
-The DOT Financial Management Office will then invite the recipient to sign up for the system. - DOT will send the recipient a form to verify identity.
+The DOT Financial Management Office will then invite the recipient to sign up for the system. - DOT will send the recipient a User Account Application form to verify identity.
 The recipient must complete the form, and present it to a Notary Public for verification.
-The recipient will return the notarized form to:
+The recipient will return the notarized form as follows: